kriszyp/lmdb-js/README.md

 ### `store.get(key: Buffer, copy?: Function): Buffer`
 Get the value at the specified key.
 The `key` must be a buffer, and the return value will either be a buffer if the entry exists, or `undefined` if the entry does not exist.

 For typical usage, no `copy` function is needed, and returned buffer will be a safe copy of the data from the database.
-However, some optimizations can be performed (such as decompression) by using using the `copy` argument, in which case a `buffer` as a reference directly to the shared, memory-mapped data in the database will provided to the `copy` function and it will be responsible for copying the data (or decompressing directly from the db).
-The shared memory reference provided to the `copy` function is valid until a future writes or until a `remap` event, after which accessing the data will either be non-deterministic (after writes), or will seg-fault after a remap.
+However, some optimizations can be performed (such as decompression or immediate parsing to an object) by using using the `copy` argument, in which case a `buffer` as a reference directly to the shared, memory-mapped data in the database will provided to the `copy` function and it will be responsible for copying the data (or decompressing directly from the db).
+The shared memory reference should not be used outside the `copy` function, as it will be detached and unusable.

 ### `store.put(key: Buffer, value: Buffer, ifValue?: Buffer): Promise<boolean>`
 This will set the provided value at the specified key.
 If the `ifValue` parameter is set, the put will only occur if the existing value at the provided key matches the value provided by `ifValue` at the instace the commit occurs (LMDB commits are atomic by default).
 If the `ifValue` parameter is not set, the put will occur regardless of the previous value.